ingewortel/artistoo/manual/htmlTemplate.md

 </head>
 ```

-The first script just loads the CPMjs package for HTML, which is stored in
+The first script just loads the Artistoo package for HTML, which is stored in
-`cpmjs/build/cpm.js`.
+`artistoo/build/artistoo.js`.
 Please ensure that the path supplied here is the correct
 path from the folder where you stored `MyFirstSimulation.html` to the file
-`cpmjs/build/cpm.js`.
-If you have stored your simulation in `cpmjs/examples/html`,
+`artistoo/build/artistoo.js`.
+If you have stored your simulation in `artistoo/examples/html`,
-you can use the path `../../build/cpm.js`
+you can use the path `../../build/artistoo.js`

 The second script is where your actual simulation code
 will go when you are [Writing your simulation](quickstart.html#writing-your-simulation).